samjulien/blog/_posts/2019-07-05-typescript-from-top-to-bottom-part-1-developing-an-api-with-nestjs.markdown

 curl localhost:3000/items
 ```

-### Creating a simple route for shop cart
+### Creating a Nest.js Route for the Shop Cart

 Now that you have the first version of your `/items` endpoint, you can start creating the shopping cart feature.
-As you will see, the process would be similar to the process of creating for `/items`.
-As such, to keep things shorter, this feature will only acknowledge with an OK status when triggered.
+As you will see, the process will be similar to the process of creating the `/items` endpoint.
+Therefore, to keep the article easier to grasp, this feature will only acknowledge with an OK status when triggered.

-So, first, create a directory called `shopping-cart` alongside with the items directory.
+So, first, create a directory called `shopping-cart` alongside with the `items` directory.
 Then, create a new file called `shopping-cart.controller.ts` inside it and add the following code:

 ```typescript
 import {